 }

-is nullable, reflecting the fact that a user might not have a nickname.
+}Code language: C# (cs)In this API, Name is a non-nullable property, indicating that every User must have a name.
+However, Nickname is nullable, reflecting the fact that a user might not have a nickname.

-This approach makes the API safer and easier to use, as developers can see immediately whether they need to handle potential null
+This approach makes the API safer and easier to use, as developers can see immediately whether they need to handle potential null values.

 Best Practices for Nullable Reference Types